All About Roasted Vegetables

 Roasted vegetables are not only quick and easy to prepare, they’re also incredibly healthy.
 If you roast your veggies on parchment paper, cleanup takes just two seconds.
 Merely discard the used parchment after roasting and there’s no other mess to clean.
-Better yet, don’t even have to do a thing while they cook in the oven, apart from a quick flip midway through roasting.
-That’s a big contrast to all the extra labor and cleanup required if you fry your veggies in a skillet!
+Better yet, you don’t even have to do a thing after you put your vegetables in the oven, apart from a quick flip midway through roasting.
+That’s a big contrast to all the labor and cleanup required if you fry your veggies in a skillet!

 Roasting improves texture, concentrates flavors, and increases digestibility.
-It’s so easy that you can get superb results on your very first try.
+Best of all, it’s so easy that you can get superb results on your very first try.

 There’s something magical about sliding a baking sheet of chopped raw vegetables into the oven, then returning a while later and pulling out a fragrant, sizzling, perfectly-cooked assortment of roasted veggies.
-They’re especially good during colder months—nothing warms you up better than oven-roasted winter squash, parsnips, turnips, sweet potatoes, and other mainstay winter root vegetables.
+During colder months, nothing will warm you up better than oven-roasted hard squash, parsnips, turnips, sweet potatoes, and other mainstay winter root vegetables.

 How to Roast Vegetables